magentabusiness/magentabusiness.github.io/docs/trendz/connect-thingsboard.md

 For docker installations - update environment variable ``TB_API_URL`` with the correct value.

 ## Authentication and Security
-Trendz uses ThingsBoard as an authentication service.
+Trendz uses IoT Hub as an authentication service.
 Any Tenant Administrator or Customer User can sign in into Trendz UI using their login\password that they use for authentication in the ThingsBoard.

-Same security restrictions that are configured on the ThingsBoard works in the Trendz Analytics.
+Same security restrictions that are configured on the IoT Hub works in the Trendz Analytics.

 - **Tenant Administrator** has access to all Devices/Assets
 - **Customer user** has access only to those Devices/Assets that they have permissions to view